AI Use Cases/Manufacturing

 Automated Workflow Execution

 For HR teams, this eliminates the manual compliance lookup entirely.
-Instead of spending 30-45 minutes researching a single certification question, HR staff now review AI-generated responses (typically 2-3 minutes of verification) before they reach the plant floor.
+Instead of researching a single certification question from scratch, HR staff now review an AI-generated response before it reaches the plant floor - a verification pass, not a research session.
 The system flags edge cases - certifications expiring within 30 days, employees approaching ITAR clearance review dates, material batches requiring RoHS documentation - and escalates them to HR for human judgment.
 Routine inquiries about shift eligibility, safety training status, and benefits questions route directly to employees without HR intervention.

 A Systems-Level Fix